 Bellingham Public Schools proudly serves students with disabilities birth through age 21.
 We strive to give ALL our students love, care and great teaching.
 We build skills that allow each student to discover and develop a passion, contribute to our community and live a fulfilling, productive life.

 Special Education is specialized instruction for students age Birth to 21 who qualify according to the laws and regulations outlined by state and federal government.
 A student may qualify for services in one of the areas as identified by the Individuals with Disabilities Education Act (IDEA).
 The following definitions are from the U.S. Department of Education website.

-The District participates in "childfind" - awareness and screening activities for the purpose of locating, identifying and evaluating children who are suspected of having disabilities and are in need of specially designed instruction and related services.
-Parents/guardians who have concerns about their child's development, or about the childfind process, are encouraged to call the Principal at their neighborhood school or the Special Education Office at 360-676-6458.
-A student may be referred for a special education evaluation by any source.
-The referral is to be made in writing and submitted to the building Principal or designee.
+The district participates in "childfind" - awareness and screening activities for the purpose of locating, identifying and evaluating children who are suspected of having disabilities and who may be in need of special education services.
+A student may also be referred for a special education evaluation by any source, including parents.
+The referral is to be made in writing and submitted to the building principal or designee.

 Our district has a variety of programs to support families of students with special needs: